leah0gallagher/golden-dataset-billingchatbot/README.md

 pair a "should work" scenario with its inverse "should fail" counterpart.
 My approach for testing starts with mapping out where the same underlying logic shows up in multiple places.
 This project applies that methodology to LLM evaluation.
 I'm using a healthcare billing chatbot as the specific scenario because it's a domain with clear rules, and I have background experience in healthcare software.

 The methodology itself isn't tied to this one use case or one specific LLM.
-The same approach — category-based coverage planning, contrast pairs, difficulty tiering, and a rubric scored consistently across every prompt — applies to evaluating any LLM dropped into any rules-governed workflow, not just billing chatbots.
+The same approach applies to evaluating any LLM dropped into any rules-governed workflow.

 ## What's in this repo